freealise/freealise/plots/readme.md

 - sequel of Bakuman with Miyoshi getting into music business, initially not taking off in Japan, separated from family and friends and going to Europe

+- sequel of 'Through the looking glass' as sci-fi

 - teenager obeys parents advice and repeatedly gets in trouble (comedy)

 - Mary Poppins is a Jew in disguise